 In the street Pareja told him briefly that, more than his life, he wanted all the documents and papers he had in his possession and he would go with him to collect them.
 Melis realised he was in a position from which there was no escape, the more so, when going into the street, he found that in addition to the three beside him there were another three comrades waiting, Pedro Adrover Font, known as El Yayo, Ramón González Sanmartí,4 and one other.
 Before they set out Antonio Gil wanted to frisk Melis but Pareja insisted that it was not necessary.
-Pareja hoped by this to convince he stayed there, he decided, bitterly, to return to Italy, which he did in March.
-Notwithstanding all his trials and tribulations, Sabaté continued with his organisation of the Catalan Resistance Movement.
-He was convinced, at a time when everyone else had given up the dream of foreign intervention, that a rising against Franco was imminent.
-The money he invested as a result of this belief was fabulous-taken as it was directly from the banks.
-If some day someone takes on the task of auditing Sabaté's financial 'accounts' in Catalonia, the results will be staggering!
+Pareja hoped by this to convince Melis that if he handed over the documents his life would be spared.
+This was to have tragic consequences.